bump-sh/docs/src/_help/continuous-integration/github-actions.md

 └─ README.md
 ```

-In order to deploy the 3 services API definition files from this folder (`private-api-users-service.json`, `partner-api-payments-service.yml` and `public-api-contracts-service.yml`), you can set call the action like this:
+In order to deploy the 3 services API definition files from this folder (`private-api-users-service.json`, `partner-api-payments-service.yml` and `public-api-contracts-service.yml`), you can use the action like this:

 ```
 [...]